Your child's attendance is taken at 7:35 am.

 According to state law, family vacations cannot be classified as legal absences from school.
 Although not legally excused, SVMS cannot and would not prevent students from accompanying parents on the trip.

 However, please be aware that (1) you are responsible for all missed work (2) you may not have the opportunity to “make up” tests and (3) parents may be served a Legal Notice of Absence if the absence from school is for three or more days.
 Note: the “first notice” does not carry a fine, but future illegal absences may require payment of a fine.
 Parents are advised to notify the school (in writing) well in advance of the planned trip, to be deemed “an educational trip” by the principal as described above.
-The form is available in the K-8 Attendance office or on the district website.
+The form is available in the middle school main office or on the school district website.

 Tardiness To School

-If a student is illegally absent from school he/she will receive a “zero” for work missed during the truancy.
-The student is required to make-up the time missed by attending after school detentions.
+If a student is illegally absent from school, he/she will receive a “zero” for work missed during the truancy.
+The student is required to make-up the time missed by attending after-school detentions.
 Continued infractions may result in referral to the magistrate.

 Please contact the Middle School Office at 610.838.7001 Ext.
 3701 or your child's school should you have any additional questions.

 7:15 AM - 3:00 PM

 Monday - Friday

 Ext.
 4701 or 4702